Fees and Funding

 As a not-for-profit organisation, the ICCA sets its fees at the lowest sustainable level commensurate with ensuring education and skills training for our students of the highest standards.

-On this page you can find details of the fees for the September 2024 and January 2025 intakes, as well as information to help you fund your Bar training.
+On this page you can find details of fees for the intakes from September 2024, as well as information to help you fund your Bar training.

-The total ICCA Bar Course fees for those enrolling on Part One in September 2024/January 2025 are £15,735 inclusive of all BSB fees, text books and legal research resources.
+The total ICCA Bar Course fees for those enrolling on Part One to commence in September 2025/January 2026 are £16,081 inclusive of all BSB fees, textbooks and legal research resources.
 This is the cost for both Parts One and Two.
 Below you will find a breakdown for Part One and Part Two:

 • Payment for each part of the course is made only upon enrolment for that part.